 General fabrication shops are set up for efficiency at volume — they run standard materials, standard processes, and standard tolerances at speed.
 Specialized manufacturing is set up for capability at low volume.
 The shop floor looks different: more flexible equipment, more process variety, more engineering involvement in each job.
 The pricing model is different too — you’re paying for capability and expertise, not for production efficiency.

-At Kemperle, our specialized manufacturing work draws on the full range of capabilities we maintain under one roof — 3D scanning, CAD design, CNC machining, 3D printing, molding, casting, and inspection.
-That combination is what makes genuinely complex, one-of-a-kind work tractable.
+At Kemperle, our specialized manufacturing work draws on the full range of capabilities we maintain under one roof — 3D scanning, CAD design, CNC routing, 3D printing, molding, casting, and inspection.
+That combination, all under one roof in Brooklyn, is what makes genuinely complex, one-of-a-kind work tractable rather than a logistics problem spread across several vendors.
 We’re not optimized for running ten thousand identical parts.
-We’re built for the jobs that require everything working together.
+We’re built for the jobs that require everything working together — where a problem in the design phase needs to be caught before it becomes a problem on the shop floor, because the same team is handling both.

 What Industries Use Specialized Manufacturing?